hackclub/hackclub/workshops/mad_libs/README.md

   }
 }
 ```
-If the again string is equal to `y`, set the `playAgain` to true and break out of the while loop.
-If it is equal to `n`, set the `playAgain` to false and break out of the while loop.
-Else tell the user to try again, and the while loop loops again.
+- If the `again` string is equal to `y`, set the `playAgain` to true and break out of the while loop.
+This means the user wants to play again.
+- If it is equal to `n`, set the `playAgain` to false and break out of the while loop.
+This means the user does not want to play again
+- Else tell the user to try again, and the while loop loops again.
+This is because we are going to ask the user to play again another time because their input was invalid.

 ## Actually Playing Again
 That boolean must mean something!
 Oh wait, we're gonna deal with it right now.

+Continue to focus on the while loop we were just writing.
 ```c#
 while(true)
 {